Back

-If you work at a computer, one of the most effective changes you can make for your health is switching to a sit–stand desk.
-They improve your comfort, productivity, and overall well-being, mainly by helping reduce the harmful effects of prolonged sitting.
+If you spend your workday at a computer, one of the most effective upgrades you can make for your health is switching to a height-adjustable workstation.
+They drastically improve your comfort, energy, and overall workplace wellness by neutralizing the harmful effects of prolonged sitting.

 Standing desks are particularly well-suited for remote workers, employees in open-office environments, and anyone who spends long hours seated.